Salesforce LWC

 Array of Arrays

-SheetJS most reliably translates "arrays of arrays", a nested array which directly maps to individual cell addresses.
-For example:
+SheetJS most reliably translates "arrays of arrays"5, a nested array which directly maps to individual cell addresses.

 ];

-The APIs typically return nested objects, so the array must be constructed.
+The APIs typically return nested objects, so the array of arrays must be manually constructed by iterating over the data.

 Salesforce Representation (click to show)